 latest solar and wind power incentives.

 climate for renewable electricity investment.

-Country Assessment of Renewable Electricity Sector: United Kingdom This report gives a comprehensive overview and analysis of the renewable electricity sector in the United Kingdom.
+Renewable Electricity Sector Assessment: South Korea This report gives a comprehensive overview and analysis of the renewable electricity sector in South Korea.
 The analysis is provided across six primary indices used to categorise opportunity and risk.
 There are a further series of sub-indices or measures to provide a comparative value for each of the critical features of the primary indices.
 For further explanation about the indices, see Our Process.